booqable/wordpress-plugin/readme.txt

 Contributors: booqable-rental-software, jhnvz
 Tags: rental, booking system, booking calendar, booking, availability Requires at least: 2.0
-Tested up to: 5.6
+Tested up to: 5.7
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-**Connect your Booqable account to your WordPress website**
+**Rental plugin for WordPress.
+Turn your website into a complete online rental store by connecting your Booqable account to WordPress.**

 Booqable is the all-in-one rental software for your orders, inventory, documents, and payments.
 It’s the complete toolkit for running your rental business.